 - What activities are good for dementia patients?

-- Puzzles improve memory in dementia patients.
+- Puzzles are just one of many good activities for dementia patients.
 Board games and card games with easy-to-follow rules, such as Chutes and Ladders or Go Fish, boosts peoples' moods.
 Outdoor activities, low-impact exercise or movement, music and art reduce stress and enhance cognitive function.

 - How can the elderly participate in social activities?